Safer London Privacy and Cookies Policy

 - Legitimate interests: We use this as the legal basis to process data about those who we engage in direct work (Children, Young Adults and Families).
 We will also use this basis to contact you with, for example, our yearly impact report if you have donated to us and we have your email address in our records.
 We feel that by making a donation or supporting us in some other way that you have an interest in our organisation and the work that we do.
 We therefore expect that you would not object to us using your details to send you details of our impact and about how your past donations have, and future donations or support could, made a difference to those we work to support.

-Whenever you engage with us online via Facebook or other social media platforms we will use your data in the way described in this policy.
+When you engage with Safer London on social media, we will use your data in the way described in this policy.
 However, you should also read the privacy information of the various social media platforms too to ensure you are happy with how information you put on their websites is being used.
-In the case of other third party sites linked to from Safer London’s website you should take care to ensure you understand and are happy with their arrangements for processing your data.